MalphasWats/computing.codes/_posts/2015-12-15-CA-str-formatting.markdown

 - Find given client id in file efficiently
 - Summarise excercise times (total)
 - Print details to screen with some attention to formatting
+- Comments included in code
 wilf_3_levels: B - A
 wilf_3_bullets:
 - Find given client id in file efficiently
 - Summarise excercise times (total)
 - Print details to screen with formatted as per specification
+- Comments fully explain what code is doing
 ---

 ![Code Snippet](/resources/images/code_snippet_1.png)